RandyPfeifer/Compass-Error-Tracker/README.md

 The project utilized an Arduino compatible processor with I2C services to communicate with a MC5883L compass module to measure changes in direction as well as a SSD1306-based 128 x 64 pixel display to output onoing assessment of accumulated error.

-When initialized, the system samples the immediate / current direction the craft is pointing.
+When initialized (on power-up or reset), the system samples the immediate / current direction the craft is pointing.
 This bearing is then used as the intended course.
 Subsequent samples on a periodic basis (1 - 2 seconds) are compared with the initially recorded intended course.
-All compass measurements taken are an average of 3 samples taken 300 ms apart.
+Note that all compass measurements taken are an average of 3 samples taken 300 ms apart to remove a bit of noise.

-If different, that "Error" is displayed and accumulated with subsequent samples.
+If a sample is different from the initally captured target, that "Error" is displayed and accumulated with subsequent samples.
 The accumulated error may grow or shrink depending on adjustments made by the person steering the craft.
 Ideally they would strive to keep this accumulated error as small as possible without resorting to abrupt changes in direction (no sudden moves).